MarcelCaron-NOAA/verif_plotting/README.md

 ## DESCRIPTION:
-The user edits a py_plotting.config configuration file to define a plotting task and then and executes the file to create one or more images from METplus statistics files.
+The user edits a py_plotting.config configuration file to define a plotting task and then executes the file to create one or more images from METplus statistics files.

 ## BEFORE YOU BEGIN: